a16z/helios/README.md

 * Ethereum Mainnet https://beaconcha.in
 * Goerli Testnet https://prater.beaconcha.in/

-It is recommmended to use a block hash as a checkpoint that is less than two weeks old, however you can actually use older checkpoints and it will still work but will give you a warning.
+It is recommended to use a block hash as a checkpoint that is less than two weeks old, however you can actually use older checkpoints and it will still work but will give you a warning.
 Using a checkpoint that is less than two weeks old prevents a few attacks that are pretty hard to pull off.

 For example, to obtain a recent checkpoint for Goerli Testnet go to https://prater.beaconcha.in/ and get the block hash of the first block in any finalised epoch.
 At the time of writing, the [first block hash in epoch 197110](https://prater.beaconcha.in/epoch/197110) is the [oldest slot 6307520](https://prater.beaconcha.in/slot/6307520) that has a Block Root of 0x7beab8f82587b1e9f2079beddebde49c2ed5c0da4ce86ea22de6a6b2dc7aa86b and is the latest checkpoint value to use.